Alex Cordaz: Cittadella

 On 5 July 2011, he returned to Serie B for Cittadella, replacing former Inter team-mate Simone Villanova.

 Parma

 In June 2013, Cordaz was signed by Parma on a free transfer.
 On 1 July 2013, he was farmed to Slovenian club ND Gorica along with Bright Addae, Daniele Bazzoffia, Uroš Celcer, Massimo Coda, Sebestyén Ihrig-Farkas, Alen Jogan, Gianluca Lapadula, Floriano Vanzo and Fabio Lebran (Crotone/Parma).
 The deals were finalized on 12 July.

 In the first half of the 2014–15 season he failed to seek a new club, thus he became a backup keeper for Parma, despite wearing the no.1 shirt.
 On 9 January 2015, Cordaz left for Crotone, with Pavol Bajza returning to Parma.
 Cordaz also wore the number 84 shirt vacated by Bajza.

 Crotone

 On 8 July 2015, Cordaz signed a three-year contract with Crotone.
 During this spell he managed to keep 48 clean sheets and almost scoring from his own box.
+During the 2020–21 Serie A season, Crotone finished in second-last place in the league and suffered relegation, with Cordaz setting a record for most goals conceded in a single Serie A season (91 out of the team's 92 goals), since statistical data began to be collected from the 1994–95 Serie A season onwards).